PokeyzRule/project-juicyboys/doc/sprint3_marking.md

     - 1 = part of the stories missing
     - 0 = no stories on Active Sprint Board

-    Your Mark:
+    Your Mark: 2

-  - Did you start all stories for sprint one? (max 2 marks)
+  - Did you start all stories for sprint three? (max 2 marks)

     - 2 marks = all stories started or some stories not started, but logical explanation provided as a story comment
     - 1 mark  = part of the stories not started and explanation why not is not provided
     - 0 marks = no story started

-    Your Mark:
+    Your Mark: 2

   - Do the pull request on GitHub match the tasks listed on Jira Active Sprint Board? (max 2 marks)